Freeness and equivariant stable homotopy: Free R -homology

 \begin{proposition} For any virtual vector bundle \(V\), we have

 \end{proposition} \begin{proof} All of the functors considered commute with filtered colimits, so it suffices to consider the case that \(T\) is finite.
-This is then the distributive law for norms, together with the formula for \(T=H/H\):
+This is then the distributive law for norms, together with the observation that if \(T=H/K\), then \(M(V)=H_+\smashover{K}S^V\), allows us to further reduce to the case that \(T=H/H\).
+A vector bundle over this is just a virtual \(H\)-representation, the Thom spectrum of which is the corresponding representation sphere.
+The coinduced space in this case is \(G/G\), and the representation is \(\ind_H^G V\).
+We now compute

 \end{proof}